These Soba Noodle Broth Bowls are a tasty Panera Bread copycat. They’re so easy to make at home with kale slaw and chicken!

 Storing and reheating

-You can store the leftovers up to 5 days in the fridge, though I'd recommend you enjoy these bowls fresh.
+You can store the leftovers in the fridge for up to 5 days, though I'd recommend you enjoy these bowls fresh.
 The noodles may soak up some extra liquid so be prepared to add more broth as you reheat in the microwave.
-You can microwave for 2-3 minutes to revive these bowls – the leftovers do taste great!
+You can microwave for 2-3 minutes to revive them, top with some fresh slaw and voila!